HonghyokKim/CGPSspatialmatch/README.md

-# CGPSspatialmatch
+# CGPSspatialmatch Version 1
-This is a R package, CGPSspatialmatch.
+This is a R package, CGPSspatialmatch

 Each function in CGPSspatialmatch has a docummentation.